kraftbj/genesis-enews-extended/readme.txt

 1. Upload contents of the directory to /wp-content/plugins/ (or use the automatic installer)
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. In Appearance->Widgets, add Genesis eNews Extended widget to any sidebar.
 1. Using the mailing list contact form code provided by your vendor, add the form action URL, the form field ID for the e-mail field and any hidden fields (not all services use them) into the widget options.
+See some tips for this on the [plugin's install page](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/install).
 1. If using name fields, read the [plugin's tutorial website](http://www.brandonkraft.com/contrib/plugins/genesis-enews-extended/tutorials).
 1. Verify it works!